Video Israel strikes Syrian military headquarters, IDF says

 Top Stories

-Trump faces mounting pressure from allies after Bondi didn't release Epstein files2 hours ago
+Trump faces mounting pressure from allies after Bondi didn't release Epstein filesJul 16, 2025

-Suspect arrested after 'American Idol' executive and husband were found dead2 hours ago
+Suspect arrested after 'American Idol' executive and husband were found deadJul 16, 2025

 Tropical rainstorm along Gulf Coast, as wildfires burn in WestJul 16, 2025